MahanyaKochhar/Stream-IO/docs/referral-intake-agent-flow.md

 - The agent uses only LangChain's built-in `messages`, with no custom state schema.
   Upload details travel in the user message's `additional_kwargs.referral`;
   the tool reads them without asking the model to supply a file path.
-- Text and upload notes are saved in `stream_agent` messages.
-Identity, capability, and recorded-status questions receive agent replies.
-Other operations are unavailable.
+- Text and upload messages are checkpointed in the `stream_agent` thread.
+Identity, capability, and completed-referral questions receive agent replies; unsupported healthcare operations have no tool.
-- One packet belongs to one conversation; completed intake is not run again for chat turns.
+- One PDF belongs to one thread. `New chat` starts another thread, while completed intake is reused for later questions without calling the tool or parsing again.
-  `New chat` opens a fresh chat for another PDF; the original conversation remains available on its referral page.
-- Intake streams its existing progress and review UI.
-Results are saved in the tool message's `artifact`, while its short text result goes to the model;
+- Intake emits custom referral-state events for live progress.
+Its final state is saved as the tool artifact and its text result returns to the agent for a concise reply.
-  pending interrupts carry the referral snapshot so detail pages survive reloads.
+- A routing or clinical review interrupt pauses the tool call and the agent thread.
+  Review controls resume the same checkpoint; the composer becomes available again after the agent finishes its response.
+- AI Elements renders attachment cards and streamed Markdown.
+A shimmering thinking label covers empty model chunks, then `MessageResponse` updates as text arrives.
-- AI Elements renders user and assistant messages, Markdown replies, and saved attachment cards.
-Internal metadata and tool messages stay out of the chat display.
+  Internal metadata and tool messages remain hidden.
-- Uploads without a note display only the attachment card.
-They do not insert an intake request; the agent interprets the conversation using its role and tool description.
-- A review-required result is saved as the tool artifact without interrupting the agent thread, so `Ask Stream` remains available while review is pending.
-Review controls submit the decision as another message in that same thread and resume the intake graph from the saved referral fields without parsing or extracting the PDF again.
-The same thread remains active for chat after review is complete.
+- An upload without an instruction does not force intake.
+The agent asks what the user wants and uses its prompt and tool description to decide on a later message.
 - Chat-only conversations are excluded from the referral queues.
 - Uploaded packets deferred by the user show as `Awaiting intake` in Processing.
-- The original `referral_intake` registration keeps older checkpoints readable.
+- The original `referral_intake` graph registration remains available for older checkpoints; new chat traffic uses `stream_agent`.
-  Their next chat or review runs through `stream_agent` using the saved referral;
-  review resumes without parsing or extracting the packet again.

 ## Intake graph